 - Level the coach and set the Parking Brake. - Release the travel lock or latch (if equipped) inside the coach.
-See information at beginning of this section (if equipped). - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension.
+See information at beginning of this section (if equipped). - Ensure exterior compartment doors are closed so that they will not interfere with slideout operation. - Ensure driver and co-pilot seat backs are clear of slideout trim before extending slideout. - Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension.

-If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.
+• If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.